Joshua-Ge/Joshua-Ge/README.md

 # 👋 Hi, I'm Joshua Ge

-🎓 AI Student | 🐍 Python Enthusiast | 🤖 Machine Learning Explorer
+🎓  Student | Areospace

 ---

 Welcome to my GitHub profile!
 I'm currently exploring artificial intelligence, machine learning, and software development with Python.
-This space is a portfolio of my learning journey and projects—ranging from simple scripts to complete applications.
+This is a place to document all my coding learning

 ---